 - Lessen or remove ADD or ADHD in children

-- in proper carbohydrate digestion
+- in proper digestion of carbohydrates

 - emerging evidence is showing a preventative role in many cancers